din14970/personal-site/content/blog/managingpythondependencies.md

 * Conda environments are typically "global" and designed to be shared among multiple projects.
 You can "activate" them in your shell from any location on your system.
 This often leads to situations where Conda environments are even shared among multiple users.
 Normal virtual environments typically exist at the project level, and should only be activated when you are in the project directory.
 * pypi.org has a single namespace for packages.
 Once a name is taken, you can no longer use that name to publish a package.
 Anaconda.org is split into different "channels" so everyone can publish their own version of numpy on their own channel.
 Mixing and matching packages from different channels is usually a bad idea as dependencies may not be compatible.
 The conda-forge channel is a community maintained channel that aims to make most software available using a consistent set of build tools.
 A few years ago, I made a long video on how you can contribute packages to conda-forge, you can check it out [here](https://youtu.be/8s5aj3sjuVE?si=d3xdO7O9WXejToZ3).

+**Edit 14/12/2024**: on Reddit, [Peter Wang](https://www.anaconda.com/about-us/leadership/peter-wang) from Anaconda shared a relevant talk with regards to Python packaging underneath a thread where this article was shared, which relates to this paragraph and which I can highly recommend: < https://www.youtube.com/watch?v=qA7NVwmx3gw>.

 ##### Capabilities:
 * Install any type of software and libraries at the user level
 * Manage Python versions